Relationship Problems And Mental Health Impacts: When Are Issues Dealbreakers?

 Communication difficulties

 Many people are not taught effective communication skills.
-This can make it difficult challenging for them to get on the same page, feel heard, and avoid making hurtful comments to their partner.
+This can make it challenging for them to get on the same page, feel heard, and avoid making hurtful comments to their partner.

 When your romantic partner cheats on you, it will likely harm your ability to trust them.
-If both parties are willing and able, couples therapy can help address the underlying motivators for infidelity and how to learn from them.
+If both parties are willing and able, relationship therapy can help address the underlying motivators for infidelity and how to learn from them.

 Financial pressures often strain relationships, especially when partners have different spending habits or expectations.
 Clear discussions, budgeting, or consulting with a financial advisor may be necessary.

-Harmful arguments
+Harmful arguments and topics

 Many couples have differences of opinion.
-However, they might should not devolve into spiteful comments, name-calling, or absolutisms.
+However, they should not devolve into spiteful comments, name-calling, or absolutisms.

-Recurring arguments disputes
+Recurring arguments & disputes impact on mental health

-Feeling taken for granted
+Feeling taken for granted in the relationship

 Getty/Halfpoint Images